bqqbarbhg/achrails/README.md

 GOOGLE_CLIENT_ID GOOGLE_CLIENT_SECRET = [optional] Enable Google OAuth with credentials

+# Exporter
+VIDEO_EXPORT_URL = [optional] The URL for the AchSo!-video export service.
+See: https://github.com/melonmanchan/achso-video-exporter

 # Mailer
 SENDGRID_USER SENDGRID_PASS = [optional] Use Sendgrid to send mail with these